Vbeam in Seoul — Vascular Laser · 595nm Pulsed Dye

 Does Vbeam treat acne scars?

-Can I complete a Vbeam course in a single 5-day Seoul trip?
+Can I complete a Vbeam course in one Seoul trip?

 Is Vbeam safe during pregnancy or breastfeeding?